Stackclash/5e-vault/4. World Almanac/NPCs/Vladimir Horngaard.md

 - His Armor Class is 17 (half plate).
 - He has 192 hit points.
 - He speaks Common and Draconic.
 - Vladimir wields a +2 greatsword with a hilt sculpted to resemble silver dragon wings and a pommel shaped like a silver dragon's head clutching a black opal between its teeth.
 As an action, he can make two attacks with the sword (+9 to hit).
-It deals `dice: 4d6 + 6|avg` (`4d6 + 6`) slashing damage on a hit.
-Against Strahd, Vladimir deals an extra `dice: 4d6|avg` (`4d6`) slashing damage with the weapon.
+It deals `dice:4d6 + 6|text(20)` (`4d6 + 6`) slashing damage on a hit.
+Against Strahd, Vladimir deals an extra `dice:4d6|text(14)` (`4d6`) slashing damage with the weapon.
 - Vladimir has a challenge rating of 7 (2,900 XP).

 ## Vladimir Horngaard's Traits